rcompton/ryancompton.net/_posts/2014-06-06-statistical-features-of-infinite-jest.md

 {% include JB/setup %}

 {% excerpt %}
 After stressing my reading comprehension over the past eight months I've finally finished David Foster Wallace's Infinite Jest.
 The writing is, in a word, impressive.
 Wallace's command of the English language allows him to do things that I've never seen before.
-In this post I'll try to quantify a few of the stylistic features that really stood out to me.
+In this post I'll try to quantify a few of the stylistic features that I think really stood.

-Now, to run these experiments, one needs an electronic version of the book.
+First off, to run these experiments, one needs an electronic version of the book.
 It turns out that these are remarkably easy to find online.
 I ran the .pdf [here](http://nkelber.com/engl295/blog/2012/07/03/playing-with-infinite-jests-corpus-exploring-tradition-literature-electronically/) through [pdftotext](https://en.wikipedia.org/wiki/Pdftotext), imported [nltk](http://www.nltk.org), and got these results:

 ###*"But and so and but so" is the longest uninterrupted chain of conjunctions*{: style="color: white"}

-On page 379 of the .pdf. "old Mikey" at the Boston AA podium, speaking to a crowd:
+In Infinite Jest conjunctions often appear in chains of length three or greater.
+We find a length size chain on page 379 of the .pdf.
+It's a minor character, "old Mikey", at the Boston AA podium, speaking to a crowd:

 > I'm wanting to light my cunt of a sister up so bad I can't hardly see to get the truck off the lawn and leave.
 But and so and but so I'm driving back home, and I'm so mad I all of a sudden try and pray.

-According to Wiktionary, there are [224 conjunctions in the English language](https://en.wiktionary.org/wiki/Category:English_conjunctions).
+Now, according to Wiktionary, there are [224 conjunctions in the English language](https://en.wiktionary.org/wiki/Category:English_conjunctions).
 It's possible to quickly obtain a list of them all by entering this query into [DBpedia's public Wiktionary endpoint](http://wiktionary.dbpedia.org/sparql):

 {% highlight SQL %}
 PREFIX terms:<http://wiktionary.dbpedia.org/terms/>